 - How do we keep up-to-date with legal change?

-A tool for clarity and keeping you out of trouble
+A compliance tool for clarity and keeping you out of trouble

-ComplyWith is New Zealand’s most trusted legal risk and compliance tool.
-It enables your people to clearly understand what the law requires and provides an effective process for identifying and tracking legal risks.
+ComplyWith is New Zealand’s most trusted legal risk and compliance management tool.
+It enables your people to clearly understand what the law requires and provides an effective process to identify and track legal risks.

-Insisting that your business has properly implemented a tool like ComplyWith is evidence you are taking reasonable steps to oversee legal and compliance risk, and that you are exercising due diligence.
+Insisting that your business has properly implemented a tool like ComplyWith is evidence you are taking reasonable steps to manage legal compliance risk, and that you are exercising due diligence.